LittleYe233/APlayer/README.md

 In the original repo, most resource links can't be reached for restriction (will return 403 error).
 You can download essential assets from [here](https://github.com/LittleYe233/APlayer/releases/tag/demo_assets-1.1.0).

 ## Major updates

+-   Add more descriptions on development guide and demo.
+-   Replace unreachable links.
+-   Expand panel of fixed player to full width of the current webpage.
+-   Allow to add songs at any index of playlist.
+-   Some APIs are added, removed and changed.